embeditelectronics/Python_for_PSoC/Readme.txt

 This branch contains only the python API, so the Raspberry Pi can clone it without wasting space

 The API_Python folder contains the Python API for Raspberry Pi and example projects.
-They were created with Python 2.7 on Raspbian June 2014
+They were created with Python 2.7 on Raspbian June 2014 and on Windows 7 x64 SP1 using a serial interface.